~ Prequal ~

 So much time had passed since their school days.
 If he couldn't convince her then that he didn't think of her as a mudblood whilst being tortured and humiliated, how could he convince her now - as a Death Eater - to leave her house, her family and flee.
 Snape felt in the pit of his stomach that she had been proved right about him all along.

-But the concept was full of flaws, he couldn't get anywhere near Dumbledore or Hogwarts without being killed or captured or worst witnessed.
+But the concept was full of flaws, he couldn't get anywhere near Dumbledore or Hogwarts without being killed or captured and sent to Azkaban.
+After he had betrayed Dumbledores trust so blatantly after his job interview, how could he be taken seriously?
 How on earth would he be able to get Dumbledore on neutral ground?
 Snape wasn't walking in a direction any more; he was pacing the ground deep in thought, running scenarios through his mind.

 He had an idea, but it involved using magic he hadn't used since his days at Hogwarts.
-Most of the magic he now used was dark and harsh and approved by Voldermort.
+Most of the magic he now used was dark and harsh and approved my Voldermort.

 He apparated as close to Hogwarts as he dared, amongst the densely wooded hills a few miles away from Hogsmeade.
 He was on a hilltop where all around him was the din of the trees rustling and the wind howling.
 It was hard to concentrate with the wind whipping through his clothes and blowing his hair in every direction, but he closed his eyes and thought of Lily.